 Utilization management is at the heart of how we can help members continue to access the right care, at the right place and at the right time.
-In this section we will review the different types of reviews – prior authorization, predetermination and post-service review.
+In this section we will review the different types of reviews – Prior Authorization, Recommended Clinical Review (predetermination) and post-service review.

 What is Utilization Management Review